tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/mexico.rst

    :align: center
    :alt: DIOT Error

-Closing Fiscal Period in Odoo
+Closing Fiscal Period in CoquiAPPs
 -----------------------------

 Before proceeding to the close of the fiscal year, there are some steps that you should normally